Sometime we feel a lack of trust in the self, when really, the issue could be about patience.

 Trust is fuelled by patience.
 This decision to be patient and trust in the self capacitates follow-through.
-Follow through increases the possibilities of success.
+Follow-through increases the possibilities of success.

+Let’s start with the definition of trust.
 Trust can have many different meanings.
 For example,

 • Trust can be the belief in the reliability, truth, or ability of someone or something; or the state of being responsible for someone or something;

 • Trust can be the acceptance of the truth of a statement without evidence or investigation, amongst other definitions.

 There is also self-trust (the trust in one’s own capacity and capabilities to succeed at what one strives for) and to therapeutic trust (the trust in the capacity and capabilities of the therapist to assist and to help oneself, and the therapist’s trust in you, your capacity and your story).

 Patience is the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
 Therefore, when one has trust in oneself (i.e. in their capacity and capabilities to succeed at what they strive for), and also patience to accept the delay, problems or suffering throughout that process until they have achieved their strived-for results, they then become fulfilled with the optimal combination of trust and patience for successful follow-through.